Pattaya - Thailand

 Ko Lan Pier

 Ko Lan beaches – Tien Beach

 Lots of stray dogs at the beach, and they would be very happy for any food scraps you can provide.
-The dog with the 5 puppies was a nice addition to the experience.
-Kids played with the puppies, which were the main attraction on the beach.
+The dog with the 5 puppies was a nice addition to the experience, as no kids can resist playing with puppies (and they are very tempting for the adults too).

 Pattaya wouldn’t be complete without a walk trough Walking street.
 With a length of 1 km, it’s full of many beer bars, go go bars, restaurants and street food.
 There were similar streets in Pattaya in the center of the city, where people party all night long.
 We didn’t enter any of them, understandably with the kids present, but we walked and looked around.